MateuszIlba/SolarGIS/README.md

 We invite you to collaborate with us on improving this tool.
 We are currently planning to add several new features, including:
 <ul>
 <li>Optimizing the topology of ideally vertical objects and validating the accuracy of their surface normals</li>
-<li>uShading analysis is performed using a digital terrain model (DTM) and 3D models of surrounding objects</li>
+<li>Shading analysis, performed using a digital terrain model (DTM) and 3D models of surrounding objects</li>
 <li>Implement a feature to allow users to specify the time range for analysis, with options for daily, monthly, or annual data aggregation</li>
 <li>The ability to divide planes using a defined grid will be added to enhance the accuracy of analyses</li>
 </ul>